mjchi7/mjchi7.github.io/content/posts/jdbctemplate-queryforstream-connection-leak.md

 }
 ```

-When both of the test cases passed, we can be sure our
+When both of the test cases passed, we can be sure our hypothesis that **when we use the `queryForStream` method, we must close the stream manually to prevent connection leaks.**

 ## Summary